cristianoc/compositional-program-synthesis/README.md

 **Results**: Achieves dramatic search space reduction from 2404→2 programs (-99.917%) with 138× speedup, demonstrating near-zero search cost with 100% validity rate on the composed abstractions.

-#### 2. Program Synthesis via Cross-Free Factorization (`program_synthesis/`)
+#### 2. Compositional Synthesis via Exact Interface Abstraction (`program_synthesis/`)
-This instantiation uses a two-level abstraction approach for compositional program synthesis:
+This instantiation implements a two-phase approach for program synthesis on product domains (e.g., integer pairs):

-- **A (Cross-free factorization)**: Solves coordinates independently, ignoring cross-operations
+- **Phase 1 (Cross-free factorization)**: Solve coordinates independently in abstract space `A`, ignoring cross-operations
-- **A⁺ (Interface refinement)**: Adds minimal cross-operation interfaces to restore necessary couplings
+- **Phase 2 (Interface refinement)**: Enumerate exact interface `A⁺` specifying where fixed number of cross-operations are inserted relative to X-program

+The approach targets DSLs with triangular coupling (cross-operations read X but only modify Y), uses precise mathematical foundations with commutation assumptions, and includes a parity-aware extension (`A⁺⁺`) as an optional third layer.

-**Results**: Achieves 7-60× fewer explored nodes and 8-180× speedup over global search methods, validating the effectiveness of factorized synthesis with selective refinement.
+**Results**: Achieves 4-59× fewer explored nodes (geometric mean) and 8-184× speedup over global search, with identical accuracy.
+The mathematical framework is exact under stated assumptions.

 Both implementations provide concrete evidence that the abstraction-refinement framework can yield substantial computational advantages while maintaining solution quality.